SunithaMekala58/Google-GEN-AI-LLM-models/DeepSeek-R1 Integration using OpenAIrouter/README.md

 ## Example Output

-Transitioning to a data analyst role involves learning SQL, Python, and data visualization tools like Power BI or Tableau.
-Start with online courses, practice datasets, and work on smal
+Transitioning from a non-technical role to a data analyst involves a strategic blend of skill acquisition, practical experience, and networking.
+Here's a structured roadmap to guide the journey:

+### **Build Foundational Skills**
+   - **Data Literacy & Statistics**: Start with basics like data types, descriptive statistics, and data visualization principles.
+Platforms like Khan Academy or Coursera offer introductory courses.
+   - **Excel Mastery**: Learn advanced functions (VLOOKUP, INDEX-MATCH), pivot tables, and basic data manipulation.
+Consider free tutorials on YouTube or paid courses on Udemy.
+   - **SQL**: Begin with simple queries (SELECT, WHERE, JOINs) using platforms like Codecademy, DataCamp, or Mode Analytics.
+Focus on retrieving and aggregating data.